Neighbourhood Tomato Garden

 ‘Food is the physical embodiment of prayer.
 Food nourishes people.
 It is creating justice on all the different levels.
 It is how you reach people’ ~ Soil and Sacrament, Fred Bahnson

 2015 marked the first full growing season of The Neighbourhood Tomato West Carleton!
 Over 14 garden beds grew amazing fresh produce for families and community members of our local Food Access Centre.
+The garden continues to add something new each year and in the spring of 2018 a new garden shed will be installed to provide space for tools, a chalk board for communication, and a porch for rainy days.

 Do you want to become a Tomato-Head?